Title: Liquor retailer, home builder

 Plot Location: Section 125, Lot A

 In his Last Will and Testament, Thomas directed that $22,000 be used “for the purchase of a desirable burial lot at Mount Moriah Cemetery and for the erection of a suitable monument thereon.”
-To spend that amount of money, a mausoleum would be the appropriate choice.
-Since that amount is the equivalent of nearly $750,000 in today’s dollars, one wonders if they could have actually spent all of it, aside from the bronze doors and stained-glass window in the back.
+That is the equivalent of nearly $750,000 in today’s dollars.
+To spend that amount of money, a large mausoleum, the largest in the cemetery, was the appropriate choice.
+That amount of money was probably more than enough, even with the many columns, the bronze doors, and the stained-glass window in the rear.

 Adding to that scenario, descendants have said that Nancy was Jane’s (or Jenny’s) aunt.
-According to the Will that Thomas left, Nancy had a daughter from a previous marriage, Eliza Jane Johnson, but she was never on any census with Nancy and the Hoys never had any children together.
+According to the Will that Thomas left, Nancy had a daughter from a previous marriage.
+Eliza Jane Johnson was never on any census with Nancy, and the Hoys never had any children together.
 Two census reports say Nancy was eight years older than her husband, but other records confirm she was more than twice that.

 He even paid tribute to this country’s system of free enterprise when he listed his occupation in the 1900 census as a “Capitalist.”
 Buying and selling in a free market economy and making wise financial decisions is what enabled the Hoys to live the rest of their lives off their investments.
 They also moved to the suburbs in 1898.
-His executors referred to where they lived as “the mansion” on Chester Pike in suburban Sharon Hill (although it’s no longer there), about three miles southwest of Mount Moriah Cemetery.
+His executors referred to where they lived as “the mansion.”
+It once looked out on Chester Pike in suburban Sharon Hill, about three miles southwest of Mount Moriah Cemetery.

-Unfortunately, they only had a few years to enjoy their home there, since Thomas died of chronic kidney disease in 1906 and Nancy died less than ten years later.
-The Will allotted $64,000 in cash from the sale of stocks to be given to various relatives.
-Nancy willed that the remaining properties be sold and the proceeds distributed in the same proportions to the same people.
+Unfortunately, they only had a few years to enjoy their home there.
+Thomas died of chronic kidney disease in 1906 and Nancy died less than ten years later.
+Thomas allotted $64,000 in cash from the sale of stocks to be given to various relatives.
+Nancy willed that the remaining properties they owned were to be sold and the proceeds distributed in the same proportions to the same people.

-This early photograph may show how the stately Hoy Mausoleum looked after Nancy’s death.
-Vandalism took its toll: Once there was a break-in and a skull was stolen in a plastic bucket.
+Years later, vandalism took its toll: During one break-in a skull was stolen in a plastic bucket.
 The thief was eventually caught and the skull was returned.

-The window and doorway had to be bricked up and an attempt to cover the graffiti on the walls left visible scars.
+As with most other mausoleums here, the window and doorway had to be blocked.
+An attempt to cover the graffiti on the walls left visible scars.
+Sadly, there are no descendants who might want to restore the exterior finish.
 This color photo from 2012 shows the encroaching forest was about to swallow the entire hillside before it was cut back.

 It was an appalling chapter in the cemetery’s history.
 Meanwhile, the Hoy name inscribed above the front columns will be less remembered for the liquor he sold or the homes he built and more for the imposing edifice that was left behind.